warren/pact/README.md

 # Pact
-Fall 2017 class project for Spark!
-Innovation Ventures at Boston University.
 Pact is a mobile app that helps you get on a gym routine by leveraging natural social accountability.

+*Do you ever feel building healthy habits is too hard?
+When you’re alone, they can be.
+Pact is a mobile app that helps you build habits with others using social accountability.
+For example, instead of managing your own gym routine, Pact puts you in touch with someone who does it for you.
+In return, you help that person maintain their chosen habit.
+Even if you never meet in person, trading responsibility with another person invests you in their success as well as your own.
+Through exchanging two weeks of proof that you maintained your respective habits, Pact helps you conquer the first two weeks of building a habit.*